cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 <HighlightBox type="best-practice">

-To further limit the dependency of the leaderboard module on the the checkers module, you could consider:
+To further limit the dependency of the leaderboard module on the checkers module, you could consider to options:

-* Having the new expected interface to be based on `Candidate` and not `PlayerInfo`.
+* Have the new expected interface be based on `Candidate` and not `PlayerInfo`.
-* And to keep the transformation between one to the other into a file whose name is suffixed with `_checkers`.
+* Keep the transformation between one and the other in a file whose name is suffixed with `_checkers`.

 </HighlightBox>

 ## v1.1 to v2 migration proper

-You have in place the functions that will handle the store migration.
-Now you have to set up the chain of command for these functions to be called by the node at the right point in time.
+You now have in place the functions that will handle the store migration.
+Next you have to set up the chain of command for these functions to be called by the node at the right point in time.

 ### Consensus version and name

 The `upgrade` module keeps in its store the [different module versions](https://docs.cosmos.network/main/core/upgrade.html#tracking-module-versions) that are currently running.
 To signal an upgrade, your module needs to return a different value when queried by the `upgrade` module.
 As it stands, your leaderboard consensus version is `2` and that will be its first value when added to the application.
-To make it explicit, and consistent with the pattern used in the checkers module, you can keep this information in a constant like you did for the checkers module:
+To make this explicit, and consistent with the pattern used in the checkers module, you can keep this information in a constant like you did for the checkers module:

 ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-migration/x/leaderboard/migrations/cv2/types/keys.go#L7]
     const (